slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - Exercise is king.
 Balance on body training = flexibility (yoga or animal movements) + strength (weights).
 Minimum effective dose.
 - Nutrition is queen.
 Eat more real foods and practice intermittent fasting.
 - Follow your circadian rhythm.
 If you need an alarm clock to get you started mornings, you are cheating yourself on rest.
 Memories need sleep to get consolidated.

-Sleep deprivation is bad for memory.
-Stress also.
+> *"The food you eat can either be the safest and most powerful form of medicine or the slowest form of poison."
+-- Ann Wigmore*

 > *"You can eat any dessert you want if you take only 3 bites."
 -- Kevin Kelly*

-> *"The food you eat can either be the safest and most powerful form of medicine or the slowest form of poison."
--- Ann Wigmore*